6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 CONCLUSION: NOTHING BUT THE DANCE

-The Third Septenary completes the visible arc of the Major Arcana—but not by ending the journey.
-It completes it by transforming how the journey is understood.
-And having just retold that arc in story form, we can feel more directly what the concepts have been pointing toward all along.
+The Third Septenary completes the visible arc of the Major Arcana—but not by ending anything.
+It completes it by transforming how the arc is understood.
+Having just retold that movement in story form, we can feel more directly what the concepts have been pointing toward all along.

 The Devil exposed what was exiled.